jiankeyang/jiankeyang.github.io/_pages/about.md

 # (!!)
 Site under maintenance
 I am modifying the website structure and content right now, so things might appear messy.
 Will be completed within a day!

-# About me
+## About me
-I am a second-year PhD student at UC San Diego Department of CSE, advised by [Professor Rose Yu](https://roseyu.com/).
+I am a second-year PhD student at UC San Diego Department of CSE, advised by [Prof. Rose Yu](https://roseyu.com/).
 My current research interest lies in generative AI, physics-guided deep learning, and geometric deep learning.
 I am particularly excited about machine learning methods for scientific discovery, such as symmetry discovery and governing equation discovery.
+I was a research intern at NEC Laboratories during 2023 summer, focusing on physics-informed human motion generation.
 For more details, see my [cv](https://jiankeyang.github.io/files/cv.pdf).

-# News
+## News

-# Publications
+## Publications

-# Talks
+## Talks